Fiscal callback

 ISO 3166-1 alpha-2 country code.
 One of

-authorized— the fiscal authority approved the documentcancelled— a previously authorized document was cancelledrejected— the document was rejected (validation, schema, signature)denied— the authority denied the request (typically a permanent business rule failure)error— a non-recoverable error occurred at the provider or authority
+fiscal_graphic— the provider is delivering the representación gráfica (the printable artifact) for the document.
+It is not an approval and not a terminal state — see Thefiscal_graphicstate below.authorized— the fiscal authority approved the documentcancelled— a previously authorized document was cancelledrejected— the document was rejected (validation, schema, signature)denied— the authority denied the request (typically a permanent business rule failure)error— a non-recoverable error occurred at the provider or authority

-eventType is authorized or cancelled, the document field is required.
-When it is rejected, denied, or error, the error field is required instead.Your provider’s own id for this delivery.
-Stored for audit/forensics — it is not the idempotency key.
-Fire deduplicates on
+eventType is fiscal_graphic, authorized or cancelled, the document field is required.
+When it is rejected, denied, or error, the error field is required instead.string

 (orderId, eventId), so you may safely send a fresh providerEventId on every retry without creating duplicates.
-Use the provider’s native event id if available; otherwise a UUID.ISO 8601 UTC timestamp of when the event happened at the fiscal authority (not when the provider sent the callback).
+Use the provider’s native event id if available; otherwise a UUID.string

 UUID of the order in Fire.
 Matches

 data.orderId in order.completed and order.cancelled events.
-Fire uses this to find the existing fiscal document.Correlation UUID and idempotency key (together with
+Fire uses this to find the existing fiscal document.string

 orderId).
 It must be the event.id of a V4 envelope Fire emitted for this order — echo it exactly; never invent it.- Source-of-truth check.
 An